-Interestingly, the Buck's Fizz cocktail shares the exact same ingredients, just with different measurements.
-So it is of utmost importance to pay attention to how much Champagne you use in relation to orange juice.
-Also, when you add orange liqueur like Cointreau to the mix, you get a Grand Mimosa.
+Interestingly, the so-called Buck's Fizz cocktail shares the same ingredients but with different measurements.
+Further, when you add orange liqueur like Cointreau to the mix, you get a Grand Mimosa.

-But let's start and have a closer look at the classic recipe and who invented it.
+So let's have a closer look at the classic recipe and who invented it.

 History of the Mimosa cocktail

-As ever so often, there is an ongoing debate about the origin of the cocktail.
+As ever so often, there is an ongoing debate about the origin of the drink.
 But the majority sees Frank Meier as the inventor of the Mimosa cocktail.
-And given that he was also the first-ever to include the recipe in a cocktail book, that story has quite some substance.
+And given that he was also the first ever to include the recipe in a cocktail book, that story has quite some substance.

-To make a Mimosa the Meier way, use the juice of half an orange and pour it into the wine glass filled with an ice cube(s).
+If you want to make your Mimosa the Meier way, use the juice of half an orange and pour it into the wine glass filled with an ice cube(s).
 Top off with Champagne and stir quickly and gently.
-But even though it is the original way of preparation, there are some techniques to improve the process, which I will explain a little later.
+But with modern cooling technology, the preparation described above will still deliver a better result.

 Other Champagne cocktails